kedpak/web_optimization_final/README.md

 ### index.html
--Placed CSS link tag to bottom of the page to prevent render blocking -Changed sizes of images to increase page load speed -Placed google API inside script tag to increase page load speed -Inlined some css styles into html file
+-Placed CSS link tag to bottom of the page to prevent render blocking -Changed sizes of images to increase page load speed -Changed google API to load throuhg javascript to increase page load speed -Inlined critical css styles into html file
 -Minimized document with html miimizer

 ### views/js/main.js
 -Got rid of Determinedx function for pizza slider resize performance increase -Modified changePizzaSizes function to include switch statement, and simplified for loop to get rid of forced synchronous layout
--Modified updatePositions function by placing scroll event in a variable for increased page performance -On line 525 reduced the loop limit from 200 to 20 to decrease amount of pizzas generated on screen -Modified updatePositions function to utilize translateX for improved performance
+-Modified updatePositions function by placing scroll event in a variable for increased page performance -On line 525 reduced the loop limit from 200 to 24 to decrease amount of pizzas generated on screen -Modified updatePositions function to utilize translateX for improved performance -Replaced line 531 with to accomodate for translateX change -On line 446 and inside changeSliderLabel function removed querySelector methods and replaced with javascriot api's(getElementById/getElementByClassName

 ### pizza.html
 -Placed CSS at the bottom of page and implemented scripts to prevent render blocking